ncatlab/nlab-content/pages/0/6/2/9/9260/content.md

-# Statistics
-* table of contents
-{: toc}
+> This entry is (or will be, one fine day) mainly about general statistics and mathematical statistics.
+For more about physical applications in [[statistical mechanics]] and probabilistic interpretation of [[quantum mechanics]], see there.
+There is also a technical notion of *[[statistic]]* (singular).

+\tableofcontents

-This entry (apart from a few remarks) will be mainly about general statistics and mathematical statistics.
+This entry is (or will be, one fine day) mainly about general statistics and mathematical statistics.
 For more about physical applications in [[statistical mechanics]] and probabilistic interpretation of [[quantum mechanics]], see there.
 There is also a technical notion of [[statistic]] (singular).

 ## Idea